Spinal stenosis is where your spinal canal narrows causing the nerve tissue nearby to compress and inflame.

 The space in the middle of your spinal column is called the spinal canal.
 It contains your spinal cord, which is the bundle of nerves connecting your body to your brain.
 If the spinal canal becomes too narrow, for example due to a slipped vertebra, it can compress the nerves inside.

-This nerve compression causes pain, numbness and weakness, especially when walking or standing for a long time.
+This nerve compression causes pain, sciatica, numbness and weakness, especially when walking or standing for a long time.

 Spinal stenosis is most common in the over 60s.
 This is due to natural wear and tear of your bones and tissues in the spine, known as osteoarthritis.